 Distinguishing the goods fats from the bad fats, in the food we eat, gets easier when you have a basic understanding of their various types.

 In order to do this, it’s important to know what the ‘saturation of a fat’ means.
-The term ‘saturation’ essentially refers the way a fat reacts to heat and other substances like light and oxygen.
+The term ‘saturation’ essentially refers to the way a fat reacts to heat and other substances like light and oxygen.
 The higher the fat’s saturation, the higher its resistance to these factors.

-When a fat is subjected to factors beyond its resistance point, it spoils or goes rancid, and produces free radicals that can wreak havoc once ingested, in addition to other harmful compounds.
-Some fats can go past their resistance point even at room temperature, and subjecting those to heat would capault the entire process to a significantly larger extent.1
+When fat is subjected to factors beyond its resistance point, it spoils or goes rancid, and produces free radicals that can wreak havoc once ingested, in addition to other harmful compounds.
+Some fats can go past their resistance point even at room temperature, and subjecting those to heat would catapult the entire process to a significantly larger extent.1

 Choosing a fat with higher saturation is, thus, better for cooking, since it can withstand higher temperatures.1 Foods usually have a mix of fats as their fat content, so it’s their predominant fat that we must consider.